Connect with others who understand.

 • “A cousin and an aunt, both on my maternal side.”

-MyMSTeam members with no family history of MS were surprised when they — or someone in their clan — received a diagnosis.
+MyMSTeam members with no family history of MS were surprised when they — or someone in their circle — received a diagnosis.
 “We were shocked when my daughter was diagnosed just before her 20th birthday.
 How could this be?
 Where did it come from?
 Then, three years later, I was diagnosed at age 57,” one member said.
+Remember that genetics are just one of several factors that play a role in MS development.
+No single factor has been proved to cause MS. Learn more about early MS symptoms.

-On MyMSTeam, the social network and online support group for those living with MS, more than 206,000 members talk about a range of personal experiences, including asking questions about MS and heredity.
+On MyMSTeam, the social network and online support group for people with MS and their caregivers, more than 217,000 members talk about a range of personal experiences, including asking questions about MS and heredity.

 Do you have multiple cases of MS in your family?
-Do you think a vitamin D deficiency, genetic variants, or other factors placed you at higher risk of MS?
+Do you think environmental risk factors, genetic variants, or other factors placed you at higher risk of multiple sclerosis?
 Share your thoughts and experiences in a comment below, or start a conversation on your Activities page.

 All updates must be accompanied by text or a picture.